 In addition to the castle, the town of Conwy is also protected by walls 15 foot high.
 Measuring 3/4 of a mile in total, they run around the outside of the town and offer spectacular views out onto the estuary and the surrounding mountains.

-The harbour is the perfect spot for a relaxing stroll.
-It offers stunning views across the water to Dengawy, and is also a great place to grab some fish and chips – just beware the seagulls!
+The harbour is the perfect spot for a relaxing stroll because it offers stunning views across the water to Dengawy, and is also a great place to grab some fish and chips – just beware the seagulls!

 Not that bothered about castles?
-Or maybe you just prefer the Elizebethan age to the Medieval?
+Or maybe you just would rather the Elizebethan age to the Medieval?
 Conwy still has you covered!
-Located in the centre of town Plas Mawr was built by local merchant Robert Wynn in the 16th Century to show off his wealth and status (and also host lavish parties!).
+Most noteworthy it is located in the centre of town Plas Mawr was built by local merchant Robert Wynn in the 16th Century to show off his wealth and status (and also host lavish parties!).

 For more information, click here.